Weak-Memory Dynamics in Discrete Time

-Higher-order recurrence relations of the type of Eq.~\eqref{eq:starting_point} can provide significantly more accurate models for systems with hidden degrees of freedom than their first-order counterparts.
+Higher-order recurrence relations of the type of Eq.~\eqref{eq:starting_point} can provide significantly more accurate models for systems with hidden degrees of freedom than their first-order counterparts, especially when high temporal resolution is required and memory effects cannot be suppressed by controlling the time step.
 However, they are also less physically transparent and more difficult to solve both analytically and numerically, especially when the accessible state space remains large.
-In the following, we show how this trade-off can be systematically overcome in settings where memory effects play a subdominant role.
-To this end, we adapt a recently developed theory of weak-memory dynamics from continuous to discrete time, thereby substantially broadening the scope of this framework~\cite{ brandnerDynamicsMicroscaleNanoscale2025a, brandnerDynamicsMicroscaleNanoscale2025}.
+Here, we show how this trade-off can be systematically overcome in settings where memory effects play a subdominant role.
+To this end, we reconstruct a recently developed theory of continuous weak-memory in discrete time, thereby substantially broadening the scope of this framework~\cite{ brandnerDynamicsMicroscaleNanoscale2025a, brandnerDynamicsMicroscaleNanoscale2025}.

 The key idea of our approach is to construct an effective generator $\sG\in\mathbb{C}^{N\times N}$ such that the solution $Y_n\in\mathbb{C}^N$ of the first-order recurrence relation

 converges to the solution of Eq.~\eqref{eq:starting_point} at sufficiently long times.
 The short-time dynamics of the system are described as an effectively instantaneous change of its initial state, $Y_0 = \sD X_0$, induced by the slippage matrix $\sD \in \mathbb{C}^{N \times N}$, which, for any $X_0$, has to satisfy